WOMEN IN ASIAN METAL

 Years active: 2011 - present

-This rock and power metal band, originally from Fukuoka, Japan has a metalcore edge which sets it apart from its peers.
+This rock and power metal band, originally from Fukuoka, Japan has a metalcore edge that sets it apart from its peers.
 In its pursuit of creating their own style, Bridear focuses on experimentation with both their sound and image, to keep them always one step ahead of the Japanese musical curve.
 The five Japanese girls also have a reputation for intense live performances.

 Years active: 2001 - present